Genetics Studies

 Decoding Polar Bears

 DNA samples from individual bears tracked over time can also shed light on how genetic differences impact their survival and reproduction.
 In addition, genetic profiles can help us understand how diverse polar bears are, an important factor in their conservation.
-Individual genetic ID is also a key tool in conducting less invasive population monitoring and abundance estimation.
+Individual genetic ID is also a key tool in conducting less-invasive population monitoring and abundance estimation.

 “Assessing and conserving the genetic variation that exists amongst the world’s polar bear populations is an important first step for the long-term conservation of the species.”